 What actually is bioplastic?

-Bioplastic refers both to plastic sourced from organic biomass and to biodegradable plastics (including compostable plastics) which may be derived from petrochemicals.
+Bioplastic refers to two types of material: biosourced (derived from biomass) and biodegradable plastics (including compostable plastics), which may be derived from fossils ressources (petrochemical reactions).

 1%*

-The proportion of bioplastics in global annual plastic production
+This is the proportion of bioplastics in global annual plastic production*.
+This figure will soon exceed 2%**.

 Unlimited cycle with raw material regeneration

-Biobased and biodegradable materials are then used for multiple applications : bags, disposable tableware, cups…
+Biobased and biodegradable materials are then used for multiple applications : bags, coffee pods, cups…

 PLA is both bio-sourced and biodegradable; it is derived from renewable resources such as corn or sugar cane.
 It is not in competition with food for human consumption or animal feed.
 Today, the total production of plant-based bioplastics represents: